antimatter15/slow.js/README.md

   })

 Sure, it's not that awesome, but hey, it works.
 And though there's a slow.download function, it probably doesn't work.
+Because unlike the predecessor of this project, http://code.google.com/p/js-compiler/ (which is horrible for it's own reasons).

+What about callbacks?
+Well, that's what slow.Next is for, but I don't know if it works.

+Any advantages?
+No, it's just thoroughly really bad and hard to debug.